Menu Close

 Bestseller No. 2

-• IDEAL FOR STORAGE – Each of the airtight food storage containers accommodates an airtight leakproof lid preventing any accidental spills and preserving freshness for a long.
+• Ideal For Storage – Each of the airtight food storage containers accommodates an airtight leakproof lid preventing any accidental spills and preserving freshness for a long.
 The cereal storage accessory also has a pouring spout on the lid for better convenience.

 Bestseller No. 3